-Over 70 million people in 42 different countries have enjoyed this spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
-Now let Les Miserables sweep you too through its epic tale of passion and destruction, set against the backdrop of a nation in tumult.
+Over 70 million people in 42 different countries have enjoyed the spectacular adaptation of Victor Hugo's masterpiece since it premiered on the West End in 1985.
+Now enjoy Les Miserables like never before in this stripped down, but still jaw-dropping production.

 WHAT IS LES MISERABLES ABOUT?

 Jean Valjean is released from prison after almost 20 years in captivity for stealing a loaf of bread, soon after, he breaks his parole and flees to start a new life free of crime.
 Eight years later, he has worked hard to give himself a better standing in life.
 However, none of his endeavours impress his embittered parole-officer - the bloody-minded Javert - who will stop at nothing to see Valjean behind bars once again.

 Like her father, Valjean's beautiful adopted daughter, Cosette, has to fight for what she wants in life when she falls in love with Marius, a student who has joined the burgeoning fight for justice in the streets of Paris.
 Will their love be enough to save him from disaster at the barricade?

 This Olivier and Tony-winning musical includes the songs "Who Am I", "A Little Fall of Rain", "One Day More", "Bring Him Home" and, one of the most famous songs to come from the West End, "I Dreamed a Dream".
 Colloquially known as Les Miz, the musical actually started out as a French-language concept album.
 The first musical-stage adaptation of Les Mis was presented at the Palais des Sports, in 1980.